Is it safe to travel during pregnancy?

 - Speak with your health care provider at least 6 weeks before your trip to discuss your travel plans, recreational activities, medical needs, and what you should pack in your travel health kit

-- Contact your local travel clinic to determine any risks of travelling to your destination(s) and to ensure that you have the right vaccinations
+- Contact your local travel clinic to determine any risks of travelling to your destination(s).
+Ensure that you have the right vaccinations

 - Find out what kind of medical care will be available at your travel destination